-They are responsible for all aspects of the day-to-day operations of the residential care setting; recruiting and managing staff teams, managing budgets and ensuring that the quality of the services provided meets the National Care Standards.
+The position of care manager is a front-line leadership role within a residential care setting.
+You'll be responsible for all aspects of the day-to-day operations, including recruiting and managing staff teams, managing budgets and ensuring that the quality of the services provided meets national care standards.

 The best care managers ensure that their care services are clearly visible as a local resource integrated in the community.

 You can work in a variety of settings:

 - supported housing (combines housing with support services for vulnerable people - both adults and young adults)